 A lot of tom-specific heads are geared at bringing out the low end of your sound, but sometimes you want a sound that’s a bit brighter and sharper, especially for harder and faster styles.
 The classic coating on these Ambassador drumheads gives you a punchy, powerful attack with slightly less sustain than most of the heads on this list.

 Remo’s known for the durability of their heads, and the Ambassadors are built to take quite the beating before they start to lose their tone.
-They’re also a great value at less than forty dollars for an entire tom set, making them perfect for every level of player.
+They’re also a great value for an entire tom set, making them perfect for every level of player.
 These are likely the best drum heads for toms if you’re on a budget.

 Coatings and Dampers